minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

              If your OpenShift cluster enforces :openshift-docs:`Security Context Constraints </authentication/managing-security-context-constraints.html>` , ensure you set the Tenant constraints appropriately such that pods can start and run normally.

+   * - :guilabel:`Custom Runtime Configurations`
+     - Toggle on to customize the :kube-docs:`Runtime Class <concepts/containers/runtime-class/>` for the tenant to use.

    * - :guilabel:`Additional Environment Variables`
      - Enter any additional the key:value pairs to use as environment variables for the tenant.